 Suffering is anything that takes away your control.

-For most Christians, the definition of suffering is too narrow.
-It usually involves something physical like what we see with Paul and other disciples in Acts.
+For most Christians, suffering is too narrowly defined.
+It usually physical like what we see with Paul and other disciples in Acts.
 Being beaten is certainly suffering, and physical death might be the ultimate suffering (although ranking types of suffering can be problematic).
 But suffering isn’t limited to the physical.

-In my experience, when suffering is this narrow, we minimize or look past “trivial” struggles.
-Here is a more comprehensive definition.
+In my experience, when suffering is this narrow, we minimize or look past “trivial” struggles (please note the sarcasm).

 Suffering is anything that comes into your life and takes away your control.

 In this way, we suffer more than we realize.
-This is not a good thing or a bad thing.
+This is neither good nor bad.
 It just is.
 But, if we choose to learn, to lean into God, a bigger Life awaits.

 Suffering makes us whole.